andrew-waters/gomo/README.md

 cp example.env .env
 ```

-Add your credntials and run:
+Add your credentials and run:

 ```bash
 source .env && go test ./...
 ```

 If you do not suply a client_id and client_secret, we will skip tests that leverage the live API.